tiaradwiputri/quiz-handson-c1/quiz.md

   - `division`: name of department or division
   - `salary`: income level, divided into low, medium and high

 In this quiz, we will try to predict wether or not the employee has resignation tendency using `left` column as our target variable.
+Please change class of `Work_accident`, `left`, and`promotion_last_5years` column to be in factor class.
 Let's take a look mean of `average_monthly_hours` of each division and history of employee resign.

 ```
 # your code here